How has Telemedicine Impacted Healthcare

 Moreover, by opting for telehealth, patients sidestep additional fees linked to in-office visits, while providers cut the expenses of maintaining physical facilities to zero, as consultations occur from the comfort of patients’ homes.

 Hence, this technological leap makes healthcare accessible to previously underserved populations, heralding a transformative era in medical access.
-There is a long list of telehealth companies that are taking advantage of expanding usage of this technology.

 Remote patient monitoring